RiccardoRicci23/SoftwareAndComputing_project/README.md

 These 4 quantities are:

-a) Cluster Size (in number of pixels) associated to every reconstructed track;
+1. Cluster Size (in number of pixels) associated to every reconstructed track;
-b) Residuals
+2. Residuals
-c) 2-D efficiency map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row, column;
+3. 2-D efficiency map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row, column;
-d) Total Efficiency of the chip;
+4. Total Efficiency of the chip;